 What they don’t have is respect.
 If your friend or partner continues to say hurtful things and tease you even after you have asked them to stop over and over again – they do not have your best interests at heart.
 They don’t care how you feel.
 They are not respecting you.
 They are being abusive.

 You don’t have to put up with it.
 Walk away.
 Hang up the phone.
 Refuse to accept their emails and texts.
 You can take charge.
 No-one should treat you like that.
 Don’t keep putting up with it like I did, hoping that one day they will stop.
-They won’t.
+It won’t.